 “Our strategy is tied to embracing all the exciting things that have happened in the market so that Ming Lee and Aoki Lee can tell their story to a new generation young women, some of whom may not have even been born during our first go around.”

 We're hoping this resurgence includes a spot during New York Fashion Week come September.
-Simmons says that her shows' front rows — the celebs and musicians who supported the brand — were among of her favorite memories for the business.
+Simmons says that her shows' front rows — the celebs and musicians who supported the brand — are among of her favorite memories of the business.
 “The really innovative women who pushed the world forward to embrace the urban lifestyle when many in the business and in society at large, did not have that vision or foresight.
 This was a movement.
 People forget that.”